equinor/appsec-snyk-onboarding/instructor_notes/checklist.md

 ## Before workshop

 - Create org for team if not created
+- Create a demo project from template "https://github.com/equinor/appsec-snyk-onboarding" - place on Equinor Playground
+- Explore & Test Team Projects (using Snyk CLI)
+  - Consider importing into Snyk Org "ISC-Snyk-On-Boarding"
+- Send invitation to team lead, and ask to forward to team members

+### Good practise

 - Fork the repo and add github integration to isc-appsec or own org to check integration
 - Run snyk test from cli to check if it has any advantages over github integration
 - Check plugin result to see if Snyk Code finds any improvements
-- Send invitation to team lead, and ask to forward to team members

 ## Invitation email
 ```